dhyanKaro/GnauralToWAV/README.md

 GnauralToWAV is a Java application that converts [Gnaural](https://sourceforge.net/projects/gnaural/) schedule files to WAV audio files.
 It uses Gnaural's engine to generate binaural or isochronic beats based on the input schedule file.
 The output is a WAV audio file.

+Also, a new voice-type was created, "Isochronic Alternating", and the previously existing voice-type of that same name was renamed to "Isochronic Staggered" and now it all makes more sense.
+Trust me, if you saw a photo of the waveforms you'd agree.

 ## Installation

 To install and run this project, you have two options: